What is a mosque?

 Most mosques also had a minaret – a tall tower.
 The muezzin (moo-EZZ-inn) climbed up the steps inside this tower five times every day to sing out the call to prayer.
 In this way everybody knew when it was time to pray (and also when it was time to go to school and so on).
 This was very important because there weren’t any clocks yet.

 Where did people build mosques?

 The great mosque in Cordoba, Spain was also built around this time.
+The arches are striped like the arches in the Umayyad Dome of the Rock, but now in the red and white colors of the ruler, the Umayyad Caliph Abd ar-Rahman I. When it was built, the Cordoba mosque also had stained glass windows, but they are gone now.
 By 800 AD, people in Africa had converted to Islam and built the Great Mosque at Kairouan, in Tunisia.
 And the Arabs built great mosques at their capital, Baghad, in Iraq.

 Here’s a short video of men praying in a mosque in India

 By 1100 AD, people in India were converting to Islam, and they built mosques there as well – but in a different style.
 Even further east, people built mosques in Central Asia and in China.
 After the Ottoman Empire captured Constantinople in 1453 AD, the sultans changed the great Christian churches there into mosques as well.
 The most famous is Hagia Sophia.